-Heather Giugni I just want to say the archive has been very educational resource.
-It has been used by film makers to make documentaries, classrooms, and businesses for example Hawaiian Electric, the way they did their poles, it is multi-level.
+Heather Giugni I just want to say the archive has been a very educational resource.
+It has been used by film makers to make documentaries, classrooms, and businesses.
+For example Hawaiian Electric, the way they did their polls, it is multi-level.
 It is a wealth of information and who we are in the community.
 I am so grateful for your support.

-Kohanaiki Ohana, Inc., Iwi Kupuna Reburial at Kawaiaha'o
+Kohanaiki 'Ohana, Inc., Iwi Kūpuna Reburial at Kawaiaha'o

-Halealoha Ayau I am here for Hui Hoʻoniho, the applicant, Kohanaiki Ohana is our fiscal sponsor because when we applied we were not tax exempt yet.
+Halealoha Ayau I am here for Hui Hoʻoniho, the applicant, Kohanaiki ʻOhana is our fiscal sponsor because when we applied, we were not tax exempt yet.

-Let me lay the foundation first before we get to the positive part.
-This project is about reburial between 700-900 kupuna that were disturbed at Kawaiha'o Church.
-The Kawaiha'o Church was the Westminster Abbey of the Pacific.
+Let me lay the foundation first before we get to the positive part, this project is about the reburial of between 700-900 kūpuna that were disturbed at Kawaiaha'o Church.
+The Kawaiaha'o Church was the Westminster Abbey of the Pacific.
 It was the church of our Ali'i.
-When the land was bequethed to the church there was already an exisiting burial site, then the church was established and then the cemetary was established.
-There is a very serious lesson with this case and that is that the previous administration at OHA donated a \$1 Million dollars to Kawaiha'o Church for the development in this case.
+When the land was bequethed to the church, there was already an exisiting burial site, then the church was established and then the cemetary was established.
+There is a very serious lesson with this case and that is that the previous Administration at OHA donated \$1 million dollars to Kawaiaha'o Church for the development in this case.
 The project was to develop a multi-purpose center in the middle of a cemetary.
-For those who have been around for the last thirty years and follow State burial law, that was done to prevent such activities ever happening again.
-A law suit was filed by Dana Naeole Hall, a second lawsuit was filed by Paulette Kaleikini.
-The Hall case reached the Hawai'i Supreme Court, the Intermediate Court of appeals ruled that the church, DLNR, and the Department of Health (DOH) were all apart of a violation of HRS Ch.6E and the matters should ahve been properly presented to the O'ahu Island Burial Counsel (OIBC) for determination.
+For those who have been around for the last thirty years and follow State burial law, that was done to prevent such activities from ever happening again.
+A lawsuit was filed by Dana Nae'ole Hall; a second lawsuit was filed by Paulette Kaleikini.
+The Hall case reached the Hawai'i Supreme Court.
+The Intermediate Court of appeals ruled that the church, DLNR, and the Department of Health (DOH) were all a part of a violation of HRS Ch.6E, and the matters should have been properly presented to the O'ahu Island Burial Council (OIBC) for determination.
 This was not a matter for Dept. Of Health to exercise authority over.
-What DOH did is they issued a blanket disinterment permit.
-That means who ever hold that permit can disinter who ever they come accross.
-Starting in 2009 kupuna were being systematically removed.
-During that time a year long ho'oponopono took place with Dana Naeole Hall, Kamuela Kala'i, three Kahu's from Kawaiha'o, and myself.
-It was an intended to try to prevent this fro happening and to explore other avenues for the church to develop this multi purpose center.
-After a year trying to reconcile we failed and the church moved ahead with it's blanket disinterment permit and began removing the kupuna.
-I say 700-900 iwi removed because they can not tell you acurately how many people they took out, sadly because this is not the first time this has happened here.
+What DOH did is they issued a blanket disinterment permit, that means whoever holds that permit can disinter who ever they come accross.
+Starting in 2009, kūpuna were being systematically removed.
+During that time, a year long ho'oponopono took place with Dana Nae'ole Hall, Kamuela Kala'i, three Kahu from Kawaiaha'o, and myself.
+It was an intended to try to prevent this from happening and to explore other avenues for the church to develop this multi-purpose center.
+After a year trying to reconcile, we failed and the church moved ahead with it's blanket disinterment permit and began removing the kūpuna.
+I say 700-900 iwi were removed because they cannot tell you accurately how many people they took out, sadly, because this is not the first time this has happened here.

-So, the Intermediate Court ruled that the State violated the law and then ordered the matter to be remanded to the OIBC and for the counsel to make a determination whether to preserve in place or relocate them, in this case preserve in place meant reburial.
-By the time the matter was resolved by the courts Kawaiha'o had excavated the entire site.
+So, the Intermediate Court ruled that the State violated the law and then ordered the matter to be remanded to the OIBC and for the council to make a determination whether to preserve in place or relocate them; in this case, preserve in place meant reburial.
+By the time the matter was resolved by the courts, Kawaiaha'o had excavated the entire site.
 This grant was intended for inaudible